 Knowing this, you already might feel that these type of people might be very vulnerable to critics and do not take anything lightly.
 To further enlighten you, here are some characteristics of perfectionists.

-They fear to fail in some way.
-While nobody really likes to fail, perfectionists take fear of failure to a different level.
-Instead of finding what valuable lessons could be lurking in the failure, a perfectionist takes it very personal.
+While nobody really likes to fail, perfectionists take the fear of failure to a different level.
+Instead of finding what valuable lessons could be lurking in the failure, a perfectionist takes it very personally.
 To combat this fear, a perfectionist might overcompensate by reading something over and over again, obsessing about lists and organization, or being unable to make a decision.

 Becoming under stress